ejalfonzo/GroupFinder/docs/Master Project Development Plan.md

 This phase will focus on cleaning up any leftover requirements from previous phases and finishing up the project.
 Particularly the functionality of Emails and Posts will be priority.

 - Posting to timeline
-- Posting to Group
-- Posting to Business
-- Email sending when a post is made.
+- Email sending when a post is made
+- Password recovery
+- Leaving and Unfollowing Events, Groups, and Businesses
+- Editing User Profile
+- Automated Tests